roman-gardens/gre/content/province/gallia_lugdunensis/domus_of_the_place_des_epars.md

 None Available

 ### Plans
-{{< figure src="../Domus of the Place Epars images/Picture3.jpg" alt="Image from CAG showing a plan of Domus of the Place des Epars, two photos of the archaeological excavations, and a photo of the decoration of a Corinthian column." title="LUG_Fig.
+{{< figure src="../gallia_lug_images/domus_place_des_epars.jpg" alt="Image from CAG showing a plan of Domus of the Place des Epars, two photos of the archaeological excavations, and a photo of the decoration of a Corinthian column." title="LUG_Fig.
 1: Chartres, Domus of the Place des Epars, from CAG." >}}
 <!--
 {{< figure src="IMG_URL" alt="ALT_TEXT" title="CAPTION" >}}
 -->